tyrrellsystems/node-red-contrib-tinkerforge/README.md

 These nodes make use of [Tinkerforge's][1] [javascript][2] library to connect to a local brickd instance or to a remote instance (via Ethernet/WiFi brick)

+##Install

+From npm

+npm install node-red-contrib-tinkerforge

+or to from the git head stream

+npm install hardillb/node-red-contrib-tinkerforge

 ##Supported Bricklets

 Currently there are nodes for the following bricklets